 As for me, I chose the engagement methods, in a groups of three.
 My group members were Logan and Emily.
 We needed to set up a temporary installation or an activity to engage with people currently using the site.
 The goal is to investigate how people respond with our intervention at the site.
 At the same time, how the intervention has changed the space.

 After a few days of discussion and planning, we decided to construct a bench on site using unwanted wood pallets.
+This was because the site was lacked of resting spaces.
 On the day of the construction, we arrived at our site and saw lots of human activity.
 People were hanging out around the bench, vehicles were using the roads frequently, cyclists used the site for bicycle parking, and pedestrians walked around the site.

 First, we went to the nearest hardware store to collect unwanted wood pallets.
 After getting the owner’s permission, we brought a few unwanted wood pallets to our site.